ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 Time Grain: None
 Use case: Service Ping metric-level analysis
 Notes: Includes non-numeric metric values (ex: instance settings).
 Metrics that timed out (return -1) are set to a value of 0.
 Filtered down to 7 day time_frame.

 {% enddocs %}

+{% docs fct_ping_instance_metric_monthly %}

+Type of Data: Instance-level Service Ping from Versions app Aggregate Grain: One record per service ping (dim_ping_instance_id) per metric (metrics_path) Time Grain: None
+Use case: Service Ping metric-level analysis
+Notes: Includes non-numeric metric values (ex: instance settings).
+Metrics that timed out (return -1) are set to a value of 0.
+Filtered down to 28 day AND all time_frame.
+Only last ping of month shows as well.

+{% enddocs %}